 The headquarters of St. Athanasius Academy of Orthodox Theology was transferred to Sacramento when Fr.
 Richard Ballew and Fr.
 Jack Sparks relocated there.
 The correspondence courses continued to be offered with many non-Orthodox students becoming Orthodox through their studies.

 Correspondence Courses began to be used for the purpose of providing Orthodox Christian Education to prisoners.
-This program, currently led by Mr. Paul Goetz, has successfully continued until today.
+This program is facilitated by the OCPM.

 Another ambitious project was taken up by the Academy to produce an Orthodox Study Bible of the Old Testament including a new translation of the Old Testament into English using the Septuagint.
 This project was completed, and the entire Orthodox Study Bible was published in 2008.

 The correspondence courses of the Academy moved online and were relaunched online with the new Associate of Arts in General Studies.